 Pivot Built On Pivot Solution

 This sounds a bit odd but it’s a super fast method to solve our unique items per group question.
-Mike got the idea from Bill Szysz video (in Polish).
+Mike got the idea from Bill Szysz video .

 GET & TRANSFORM?

 Get & Transform is an amazing data tool!
-It is a built-in feature in Excel 2016 (available as add-in in Excel 2010 and 2013) that allows you to re-arrange your data.
+It is a built-in feature in Excel 2016 (add-in in Excel 2010 and 2013) that allows you to re-arrange your data.
 Watch Mike’s video to see how easy it is to solve the unique items per group question.

 What About FORMULA Solutions?

-If your data changes a Pivot Table solution requires a data refresh where as formulas do not!
-Yes, this is an advantage but formula based solutions are much more complex.
-Think of formula solutions as ‘cooking from scratch’ while Pivots are like packaged quick meals that require minimal preparation.
+If your data changes a Pivot Table solution requires a data refresh but formulas do not!
+This is an advantage but formula based solutions are more complex.
+Think of formula solutions as ‘cooking from scratch’ while Pivots are like packaged quick meals with little prep.

 Method 1: Quick & Dirty REMOVE DUPLICATES

-If you only have a few records then consider using Excel’s Remove Duplicates feature (YouTube Video).
+If you only have a few records then consider using Excel’s Remove Duplicates feature (YouTube).